Blind Young Things

-"Blind Young Things" is a 2007 British documentary about students at the Royal National College for the Blind in Hereford.
+"Blind Young Things" is a 2007 British documentary fim directed and produced by Zac Beattie.
+The film is about students at the Royal National College for the Blind in Hereford.
 The film was shown on Channel 4 as part of the Cutting Edge documentary strand, and aired on 30 April 2007.
-The film won a Royal Television Society award for Channel Four and the Cutting Edge team in 2008.
+It won a Royal Television Society award for Channel Four and the Cutting Edge team in 2008.

 Background

-Zac Beattie (the film's Producer and Director) and his team spent several months at the college researching for the programme.
+Zac Beattie and his team spent several months at the college researching for the programme.
 Beattie, a producer with North One Television which made the film on behalf of Channel 4 said; "I have worked in specialist educational environments before, but I had almost no experience of people with a visual impairment or blindness.
 I wanted to make a documentary with some of the students to explore with them their daily lives.
 It is interesting to see what is different for them and what is the same; their experiences of daily life can be fundamentally altered by their visual impairment yet that doesn't stop them from having the same hopes and fears as a sighted person."